 IP TAKE: This funder seeks organizations working to keep global warming below 1.5C.

 PROFILE: Christopher Hohn and Jamie Cooper established the Children’s Investment Fund Foundation (CIFF) in 2002.
-From the outset, the cofounders focused its funding on improving the lives of poor children living in developing countries.
+From the outset, the cofounders focused its funding on improving the lives of vulnerable and low-income children living in developing countries.
 Early programmatic interests included increasing pediatric AIDS care and treatment in developing countries.
-The foundation—which has grown to be one of the largest in the United Kingdon—has since expanded its grantmaking priorities to include maternal and child health, adolescent sexual health, nutrition, education, deworming, child slavery and exploitation, and climate change.
+The foundation—which has grown to be one of the largest in the United Kingdom—has since expanded its grantmaking priorities to include maternal and child health, adolescent sexual health, nutrition, education, deworming, child slavery and exploitation, and climate change.

 CIFF grants are often substantial and can range anywhere from $3 million to $30 million.
 To learn more about CIFF grantees and to obtain a broader sense of the type of work this funder supports, explore its current grant portfolio.

 CIFF does not generally accept unsolicited requests for funding.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).